brian-team/brian2/docs_sphinx/advanced/preferences.rst

 Brian has a system of global preferences that affect how certain objects behave.
 These can be set either in scripts by using the `prefs` object or in a file.
-Each preference looks like ``codegen.c.compiler``, i.e. dotted names.
+Each preference looks like ``codegen.cpp.compiler``, i.e. dotted names.

 Accessing and setting preferences